silvaezequias/nextfastapi/README.md

-# 📦 NextAPI - The lightweight, expressive way to build API routes in Next.js
+# 📦 NextFastAPI - The lightweight, expressive way to build API routes in Next.js

 A minimalist routing controller for building structured APIs in **Next.js App Router**, with Express-style middleware, error handling, and multi-method support.